 '''

 BusObj tempBusObj = null;if (tempBusObj_var != null) { tempBusObj =

 new BusObj(tempBusObj_var); };

-'''

-and a save at the end of snippets looks like this:

-if (tempBusObj == null) { tempBusObj_var = null; } else { tempBusObj_var = tempBusObj.getBusinessGraph(); } and objects are saved like this:
+and a save at the end of snippets looks like this: if (tempBusObj == null) { tempBusObj_var = null; } else { tempBusObj_var = tempBusObj.getBusinessGraph(); } '''

 Other variables used in the WebSphere InterChange Server snippet code are serialized and stored as a String in a BPEL variable named CollabTemplateName_var.
 These variables are deserialized at the beginning of each BPEL snippet, and then serialized and saved at the end of each BPEL Snippet that they are referenced in.
 For example, objects are retrieved like this: